-The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Nikon D3300 are two digital cameras that were announced, respectively, in March 2013 and January 2014.
+The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon T5i vs Nikon D3300

 An illustration of the physical size and weight of the Canon T5i and the Nikon D3300 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T5i – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T5i – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (9 percent) than the Canon T5i.
 Moreover, the D3300 is markedly lighter (26 percent) than the T5i.
 In this context, it is worth noting that neither the T5i nor the D3300 are weather-sealed.